← MCP Install · Cursor

 Install mumo in Cursor.

 mumo ships as a Cursor plugin with an auto-triggering skill, a moderator subagent, and a routing rule.
-Cursor doesn't expose a native keychain for plugin secrets, so the API key flows through an environment variable.
+Cursor doesn't expose a native keychain for plugin secrets, so the API key is passed through ${env:MUMO_API_KEY}.
+Some Cursor builds wire that cleanly; others need the fallback in step 04.

 01